FAU-CDI/wisski-distillery/internal/wisski/ingredient/barrel/barrel/README.md

 DO NOT EDIT THESE, changes will be overwritten during the next rebuild.

 - `docker-compose.yml`: Defines how the docker image is run
+- `barrel/`: Contains Dockerfile for actual image to be used
-- `Dockerfile`: Dockerfile used to run the actual image
+    - `Dockerfile`: Used to build the image
+    - `apache.d`, `scripts`, `php.ini.d`: Resources used during the docker-compose build.
 - `.env`: Parameters for `docker-compose.yml`
-- `apache.d`, `scripts`, `php.ini.d`: Resources used during the docker-compose build.

 To tweak parameters inside the `.env` file, rebuild the image via `wdcli rebuild`.